rafa-sr/quake3_log_parser/README.md

 * ```./bin/log_processor``` Will run the script with the default [log](https://gist.github.com/cloudwalk-tests/be1b636e58abff14088c8b5309f575d8) file.
 * ```./bin/log_processor 'file_path'``` Will run the script with your local log file.

-As a result two report files will be generated inside ```./tmp/reports.```

-The file with the prefix games ( games_random_urlsafe_base64.json ) contains the report of grouped information for each match.

-The file with the prefix deaths ( deaths_random_urlsafe_base64.json ) contains the report of deaths, grouped by death cause for each match.

 ## Install and run with Docker

 Also with Docker we can get the project up and run it.